 THE WOMAN OF REVELATION

-iron rod.
-Her child was caught up to God and his
+Her child was caught up to God and his throne.

-she might be taken care of for twelve hundred
+that there she might be taken care of for twelve hundred and sixty days.

 The Ark of the Covenant as described in the Old Testament Book of Exodus was the sanctuary for the Holy of Holies, the tabernacle in which was the dwelling-place of the Lord.
 In the Book of Revelation, the Ark of the Covenant precedes the "Woman clothed with the sun," as described in the above passage.
 Just as the Ark of the Covenant was the dwelling-place filled by the presence of the Lord God, the Blessed Virgin Mary became the dwelling-place for Jesus Christ, the Word made Flesh, as described in the Gospel of Luke.